digitalocean/csi-digitalocean/cmd/migrate-snapshots/README.md

 Here are the proposed steps:

-1. Run `migrate-snapshots` without the `--directory` parameter to see which objects would be persisted.
+1. Run `migrate-snapshots` without the `-directory` parameter to see which objects would be persisted.
 1. Run `migrate-snapshots -directory snapshot_objects` to store all snapshot-related objects below the `snapshot_objects` directory.
 1. (optional) Change the deletion policy of the DigitalOcean Block Storage `VolumeSnapshotClass` to `Retain` to ensure that newly created snapshots are not removed: `kubectl patch volumesnapshotclass do-block-storage --patch 'deletionPolicy: Retain' --type merge`
 1. Set all existing `VolumeSnapshotContent` objects to retain the snapshots on deletion: `kubectl get volumesnapshotcontent -o name --no-headers | xargs -n 1 kubectl patch --patch '{ "spec": { "deletionPolicy": "Retain" } }'`